rclark/errors/usage.md

 If the format specifier includes a %w verb with an error operand, the returned error will implement an Unwrap method returning the operand.
 If there is more than one %w verb, the returned error will implement an Unwrap method returning a \[\]error containing all the %w operands in the order they appear in the arguments.
 It is invalid to supply the %w verb with an operand that does not implement the error interface.
 The %w verb is otherwise a synonym for %v.

-If used to wrap errors, the [NoOverwrite](<#NoOverwrite>) option can be provided as the final argument to prevent the first stack trace from from one of the wrapped errors being overridden.
+If used to wrap errors, the [Overwrite](<#Overwrite>) option can be provided as the final argument to overwrite any stack traces on the wrapped errors.

 <details><summary>Example</summary>
 <p>